-- 3.1.29 The highways infrastructure schemes identified within this IDP have been identified following assessment through the WFTM.
-The results of the modelling have been - 3.1.30 The schemes identified are intended to help to mitigate against forecasted future year transport issues to 2036 which are directly related to the growth identified within this emerging Plan.
+- 3.1.29 The highways infrastructure schemes identified within this IDP have been identified following assessment through the WFTM. - 3.1.30 The schemes identified are intended to help to mitigate against forecasted future year transport issues to 2036 which are directly related to the growth identified within this emerging Local Plan.